taishi-i/awesome-ChatGPT-repositories/README.md

  * [AutoGPTQ](https://github.com/panqiwei/autogptq) - An easy-to-use LLMs quantization package with user-friendly apis, based on GPTQ algorithm.
  * [ALGO](https://github.com/zkx06111/algo) - 🚀Introducing ALGO, a code synthesis framework guided by LLM-generated oracles.
 Integrated with ALGO, Codex is 8x better and ChatGPT 1.3x better at contest-level problems.
 Plus, ALGO verifies your solution before submission!🧵📜:🔗:
  * [FairEval](https://github.com/i-eval/faireval) - Large Language Models are not Fair Evaluators- A bias in the evaluation of adopting LLMs, e.g., GPT-4, as a referee to score- Successfully mitigates the bias, resulting in closer alignment with human judgmentsrepo:
+ * [pdf2md](https://github.com/eiaserinnys/pdf2md) - This project, pdf2md, transforms academic paper PDF files into digestible text files.
+By analyzing the layout of the PDF file, the application restructures paragraphs and translates desired content.
+The final result is a conveniently exported text file.

 |Name|GitHub Stars|Language|License|